Jonathan Michaelesemail: firstname.lastname@example.org

-Eric enters his eighth year with the Colby coaching staff after coming from Mississippi Valley State, where had served as an admissions counselor.
+Eric enters his eighth year with the Colby coaching staff after coming from Mississippi Valley State, where he served as an admissions counselor.
 Garcia has been the linebackers coach in his previous season at Colby, but will lead the running backs in 2014.
 Garcia has a bachelor's degree in physical eduation from Dana (Neb.)
 College and a master's degree from Alcorn State University.
 He played collegiate football at Dana, Azusa Pacific (Calif.)
 University and Humboldt State (Calif.)
 University, and was part of Azusa Pacific's 1998 NAIA national championship team.
 The Los Angeles native was an assistant football coach and head track coach at Dodge City (Kansas) Community College in 2004, and was an admissions counselor at Alcorn State in 2005.
 He also held football assistant coach positions at Alcorn State, Mansfield University, Urbana University and Humboldt State.
 Eric also is an assistant track and field coach at Colby.

 Garcia's recruiting areas: Rhode Island, Pennsylvania, Western Massachusetts, Vermont.

 Dale Plummer - Kickers/Punters

 Dale Plummer, the head baseball coach at Colby, has coached with the Mules for six seasons.
 Plummer has worked as an offensive assistant, defensive assistant, and with the kickers and punters.
 Plummer, who was inducted into the Maine Sports Hall of Fame in July 2009, was selected in the 1988 amateur draft by the New York Mets after graduating from the University of Maine.
 He earned the Mets’ Class-AAA Most Inspirational Player Award in 1993 and same year was honored with the Webster Award for being an outstanding minor league representative of the Mets both on and off the field.
 Plummer had a 38-19 record with 29 saves during his minor league career with the Mets and the Boston Red Sox organizations.
 He is a former assistant baseball coach at Bowdoin College (2001-2005) and head baseball coach at Gardiner Area High School (1996-2000).